jgthomas/dbase/README.md

 * range of methods for reporting the characteristics of a table's rows and columns

-* convert table to csv file
+* return query as in csv or json format

 * simple sqlite shell for running interactively